apache/incubator-pagespeed-ngx/README.md

 First build mod_pagespeed, following these instructions: http://code.google.com/p/modpagespeed/wiki/HowToBuild

+Then build the pagespeed optimization library:

+    $ cd /where/you/built/mod_pagespeed/src/net/instaweb/automatic
+    $ make all

 Then move the mod_pagespeed directory to a parallel directory to your ngx_pagespeed checkout: